Miss Grand Singapore

 Miss Grand Singapore is a national title bestowed upon a woman chosen to represent Singapore at Miss Grand International, an annual international beauty pageant promoting peace and opposing all forms of conflict.
-It was first introduced in 2013, when the first runner-up Miss World Singapore 2013, Elizabeth Houghton, was appointed to join the Miss Grand International 2013 contest in Thailand.
-After that, the license was transferred to different organizers until an organizer led by Iqmal Muhammad, Perada International, obtained the franchise in 2022.
+It was first introduced in 2013, when the first runner-up Miss Singapore World 2013, Elizabeth Houghton, was appointed to join the Miss Grand International 2013 contest in Thailand.
+After that, the license was transferred to different organizers, until an organizer led by Adeline Hokulani, AO Venture Pte Ltd, obtained the franchise in 2023.

 Since the first debutants in 2013, Singapore's representatives have never secured any placements at the Miss Grand International pageant.

 History

 Singapore debuted in Miss Grand International in 2013, and the franchise was under the Miss World Singapore contest, which appointed the first runner-up of Miss World Singapore 2013, Elizabeth Houghton, to represent the country in the inaugural edition of Miss Grand International in Thailand.
 However, after the mentioned candidate was disqualified and sent back by the international organization before finishing the pageant tournament, their partnership was discontinued.
 Later in 2014, the franchise was obtained by a real estate development company, Islandia Group Limited.